 When asked about her environmental policies, Jarrett gave no specifics but praised Matt Kean, NSW’s Environment Minister often maligned by Liberals—includingthe Prime Minister—for hisprogressive stance on climate change.

 City Hub understands that Jarrett’s team will make her candidacy official in an announcement over the weekend.
-Given the constraints imposed by Sydney’s lockdown, Jarrett will be relying on a “digital approach” to reach constituents, with just under two months to campaign before the election on September 4.
+Given the constraints imposed by Sydney’s lockdown, Jarrett will be relying on a “digital approach” to reach constituents, with just months to campaign before the election on December 4.